-Under Thai law employment contracts do not have to be in writing to be enforceable.
-Foreign employees, however, are advised to request a written contract to be certain of their employment terms and conditions.
-A foreign employee’s contract may be written in English, but will have to be translated into Thai if a copy is required when application for a work permit is made, or in the event that the contract must be produced in a court case.
+Under the law in Thailand employment agreements do not have to be in writing to be enforceable.
+Foreign employees, however, are advised to request a written employment contract to be certain of their employment terms and conditions.
+A foreign employee's contract may be written in English, but will have to be translated into Thai if a copy is required when application for a work permit is made, or in the event that the contract must be produced in a court case.

 The Labor Protection Act of B.E.
 2541 (1998) and the Civil and Commercial Code lay out the rights and responsibilities of both employers and employees.
 Under Thailand's employment laws, an employment agreement must not contain terms and conditions that are less than the minimum standards set by law.
 If the agreement contains a "non-competition" clause this part of the agreement falls under the Unfair Contract Terms Act.

 The Labor Act covers all areas of employment, including working hours, holidays, overtime, sick pay, notice, permit when summary dismissal is not permitted, among others.
 If an employee is dismissed for a reason that is not permitted under the Labor Act, in most cases they have a right to severance pay at rates set by the length of their employment period.
 The Act also provides for additional employee rights when dismissal is due to technological changes, and when it is due to a change in the location of the business or when a business ceases to operate.
 On a case-by-case basis, additional compensation for unfair dismissal can be considered by the Labor Court.

 Both Thai and foreign employees are covered by the Act, whether they work for Thai companies or international companies doing business in Thailand.
 There are civil and criminal penalties that apply to employers failing to adhere to the law.
 Special rules apply to foreign employees and these are set out in the Foreign Employment Act.